Umm Qais Museum

-The Umm Qais Museum (Arabic: متحف أم قيس) is museum in Irbid Governorate, Jordan.
-The museum is dedicated to exhibiting and conserving artifacts from the archeological site of Umm Qais.
+The Umm Qais Museum (Arabic: متحف أم قيس), also known as the Umm Qais Archaeological Museum, is an archaeological museum at the ancient site of Gadara in Umm Qais, northern Jordan.
+Opened in 1990, it occupies Bayt al-Rousan, a restored late-Ottoman house on the site's acropolis, and displays archaeological material excavated at Gadara and its surroundings.

 History

-The museum is located in the Acropolis of the ancient Gadara city.
+The museum is located in the Acropolis of the ancient city of Gadara.
 The museum is a traditional Arabian house which consists of different diwans and rooms that are surrounded by a central courtyard.
-The house was built in the 1860s during the Ottoman period.
-The house was used by the Ottoman ruler Musa Malkawi.
-The Faleh Falah al-Rousan family owns the house, and so it was named House of Rousan, in honor of this family.
-The house was renovated in 1990 to become a museum.
-The museum was used to preserve the antiquities of the archeological site of the city.
+Construction of the house began around 1860 during the Ottoman period, and the building reached approximately its present form by 1898.
+The house was used by an Ottoman governor.
+The Faleh Falah al-Rousan family owned the house, and so it was named House of Rousan (Bait al-Rousan), in honor of this family.

+The house was renovated in 1990 to become a museum, used to preserve antiquities of the adjoining archeological site.
 The rehabilitation of the museum was organized by the General Department of Antiquities and the German Protestant Institute.
 Ammar Khammash participated in the restoration of the house.

 In April 2021, the museum was presented with boxes of books on Jordan's heritage.
 In November 2021, Charles, Prince of Wales visited the museum.

+Further maintenance and rehabilitation were completed in 2020, when the museum reopened with redesigned galleries presenting the history of Umm Qais and its surroundings from the Bronze Age through the Islamic period.

 Collections

-The museum has among its exhibits mosaics and coins that were found in excavations.
-The museum contains artifacts dating from the Hellenistic to the Islamic period, among the artifacts in the museum are masks, among them is Dionysius mask made of pure white marble, also the museum has statues of gods such as Zeus, Sator and Artemis, among the statues is a statue of a snake made of yellowish white limestone, and a statue of Hermes Arbach made of white marble that is on a pedestal.
-The museum also contains some Egyptian statues made of limestone and basalt.
-In addition, the museum contains an inscription of the poet Eribuis on a tombstone made of basalt.
-The museum also exhibits what was found in tombs from the archeological site of the city, as well as pottey collections such as small jars.
+The museum has two principal exhibition halls.
+The first contains ceramics dating from the Hellenistic through the Islamic periods as well as objects recovered from tombs at Umm Qais.
+The second is devoted mainly to sculpture from the Roman period.

+Among the Roman sculptures displayed in the museum are representations of Zeus, Tyche, Artemis of Ephesus, a maenad with Silenus, a satyr, an athlete and a seasonal genius of the Hermes Erbach type.
+Scientific analysis of seven marble sculptures from Gadara found that most were carved from marble quarried in Greece or Asia Minor, including material from Paros, Pentelikon, Thasos and Aphrodisias.